vineetkala11/Microservice/README.md

 ![Docker build](/img/docker-build.png)

-- Once done with Docker image creation, run below command to verify Docker image.
-You must see all images with the given Tag name as given in below snapshot.
+- Once done with Docker image creation, run below command to verify Docker images.
+You must see all images with the given Tag name, as shown in below snapshot.

 	`docker images`